top of page

 JOY

 Jesus' ministry was mostly about healing, and, equally significant, about sharing the Joy of God's Kingdom.
 Indeed, there are 23 instances in the Gospels where the word "JOY" is employed.
-One of the best known is found in Mathew 13:44 (quoted below from the King James Version):
+One of the best known is found in Matthew 13:44 (quoted below from the King James Version):

 ". . . the kingdom of heaven is like unto treasure hid in a field; the which when a man hath found, he hideth, and for JOY thereof goeth and selleth all that he hath, and buyeth that field."